dhershman1/simply_valid/README.md

 # Simply Valid

 A simple and lightweight validation system.
-Ships with prebuilt rules but also accepts custom rules.
+Ships with prebuilt rules and accepts custom rules.

 ## Documentation